tpcarman/BricksetCatalogue/README.md

 # BricksetCatalogue
 BricksetCatalogue creates a catalogue of LEGO sets and minifigs from a [Brickset](https://brickset.com/) inventory using the [Brickset API](https://brickset.com/article/52664/api-version-3-documentation).

-Brickset catalogues can be created in HTML, Word and/or Text formats.
+Brickset catalogues can be created in HTML and/or Word formats.

 # :beginner: Getting Started